What Is God’s Will?

 Our God is a God of purpose

-First, we have to realise that God is very purposeful.
+First, we have to realize that God is very purposeful.
 The idea that God would do something in an aimless way, without a purpose, doesn’t make sense.
 Even we wouldn’t spend our time and effort to construct something with no reason or purpose in mind.

 Let’s look at Ephesians 1:5 and 9, paying attention to some key words in these verses: